Which city is cheaper, Bordeaux or Marseille?

 Marseille is a popular choice for travelers.
 Five days is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 The entire region has so many activities, and you'll want time to do everything.

-You'll find nightlife and food around the charming city of Bordeaux.
+You'll find nightlife and food around the romantic city of Bordeaux.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Most people head to the area for the food.
 Five days should give you a good understanding of everything this city has to offer.

 Marseille is a great place to explore.
 Visiting the old town is also a must.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.